Telehealth measures kept Nebraskans connected to care

 “Because of her specific [chromosomal] deletion, we really didn’t know how her body would react, and she’s non-verbal, so she couldn’t say ‘I can’t breathe,’” Abbie said.

 As COVID-19 cases increased, a better trend was also happening across Nebraska.
-More patients turned to telehealth for facetime, or a phone call, with physicians, therapists, and others practitioners.
+More patients turned to telehealth for facetime, or a phone call, with physicians, therapists, and other practitioners.

 An emergency executive order had expanded access to telehealth in Nebraska, waiving restrictions on patient location, and helping new patients receive initial consultations virtually, even if they hadn’t been in a clinic before.